jackiehluo/vim-material/README.md

 1. Move `material.vim` to your `.vim/colors` directory or install with [Pathogen](https://github.com/tpope/vim-pathogen) by cloning this repo to your `~/.vim/bundle` directory.

-2. Install [Fira Code](https://github.com/tonsky/FiraCode), and import `material.terminal` in your Terminal preferences to add the color scheme.
+2. Import `material.terminal` in your Terminal preferences to add the color scheme.
 If you can't, you can manually change the ANSI colors in your Terminal preferences to these color codes:

     | Color               | Hex Code |
     |---------------------|----------|